 The location of the dinner is approx. 30 kms from Uluru and you arrive at the viewing platform approx. 30mins before the sunset.
 Upon arrival you are greeted by the evening’s event manager and wait staff serve guests with champagne and canapés while watching the evening light fade over Uluru.
 Uluru went a very deep orange colour as the shadow covered the rear of the rock.
 Its a very beautiful sight, you can then understand why people come from all over the world to view it.
 You could also see Kata Tjuta (The Olgas) in the distance, the sunset behind Kata Tjuta was breath taking.
 A local Aborigine plays the didgeridoo in the background which assists with setting the ‘all Australian’ mood.

 Once the sun set, we were ushered to the dining area where tables were set up in fine dining atmosphere.
 The tables were set for 10 guests.
 We had a variety of Europeans and one other Aussie at the table.
 Great bunch of people and we had a wonderful experience even though a couple of them were really struggling communicating in English.
 Craig was having a ball trying to hold a conversation with the Italian couple sitting next to him and he has been in contact with them via Facebook since.
 The beverages were regularly topped up and I couldn’t fault them on the drink service.
 The International guests on our table were disappointed with the quality of the wine and for the price paid for the evening had expected a good showcase of our best wines.
-I chose not to drink as we had a very early start heading to Kings Canyon, you can read further about that here
+I chose not to drink as we had a very early start heading to Kings Canyon.

 The buffet meal was nice and there was plenty of Australian produce displayed.
 The international guests were impressed with the opportunity to taste Aussie animals such as crocodile, kangaroo, barramundi & quandong.
 The meal was lovely and there was plenty to choose from, soup was provided for entrée, then a help yourself buffet including lamb cutlets, chicken, beef, rice & vegetables.
 The meal was impressive considering the environment and I am sure no one left hungry.
 The dessert buffet was also great with cheesecake, chocolate cake, sticky date pudding and an excellent fruit platter.